Types of Laptops Explained: 5 Categories and Their Differences

 You probably do if:

-For casual browsing and streaming, a consumer laptop is fine.
-For professional use, business laptops offer better long-term value.
+For casual browsing and streaming, a consumer laptop is usually enough.

 Business laptops:

-But over time, they reduce frustration, minimize downtime, and often last longer than cheaper alternatives.
+But over time, they reduce frustration, minimize downtime, and often last longer than cheaper consumer alternatives.

 The Home Desktop Replacement Laptop